Pythm/ad-Lightwand/README.md

 ## Updates coming
 Try to clean up configuration of the app to make it easier to get started.
 Set brightness transition over time. -/+ 1 brightness pr x minutes.
+Will be defined with dimrate

 ## Installation
-Download the `Lightwand` directory from inside the `apps` directory here to your `apps` directory, then add configuration to a yaml file to enable the `Lightwand` module.
+Download the `Lightwand` directory from inside the `apps` directory here to your Appdaemon `apps` directory, then add configuration to a yaml file to enable the `Lightwand` module.
+See configuration below or my lightwand.yaml file for examples.

 ## App usage and tips to configure
 All sections and configurations are optional, so you use only what is applicable.
-Each app contains one 'Room' with all of the sensors you want to use for that room and all the lights that are natural to control based on the given sensors.
+Each app contains one 'Room' with all of the sensors you want to use for that room and define all the lights to automate the way you want.

 ### Mode change events
 This app listens to event "MODE_CHANGE" in Home Assistant to set different light modes with 'normal' mode as default setting.
 See my ModeManagement example code if you want to automate some default away/morning/night modes.

 Options is to call new mode from another app with:

     self.fire_event("MODE_CHANGE", mode = 'your_mode_name')

 Or define scripts and activate in lovelace to trigger an event like this:

     day:
       alias: "Day"
       sequence: